Roman Catholic Diocese of Sagone: History

-In 1123, at a Lateran Council, Pope Calixtus II consecrated a bishop for the Church of Sagona, but unfortunately his name is not preserved.
+In 1123, at a Lateran Council, Pope Calixtus II consecrated a bishop for the Church of Sagona, but his name is not preserved.
 This anonymous bishop is the first person to whom one can point as a Bishop of Sagona.
 The Pope also decided definitively, with the council fathers agreeing, that the pope himself would consecrate all bishops on the island of Corsica, rather than favor the Genoese or the Pisitans.

-In 1179 a bishop of Sagone, whose name is unfortunately not preserved, was present at the Lateran Council of Pope Alexander III and subscribed its decrees.
+In 1179 a bishop of Sagone, whose name is not preserved, was present at the Lateran Council of Pope Alexander III and subscribed its decrees.

 In 1284 the island of Corsica was conquered by Genoa, but, although the political life of the island was directed by the Genoese, the dioceses on the island continued to be suffragans of the Archdiocese of Pisa.
 As might be expected, however, the bishops who were elected tended to be Genoese or from places in the territory of the Republic of Genoa.

 Pope Paul IV (1555–1559) authorized the Cathedral of Sagone to adopt the Virgin Mary of the Assumption as its patron saint.
 He permitted the Cathedral Chapter to have two dignities, the Archdeacon and the Archpriest, and five residentiary canons; there were two other canons who, because of the limited income of the Chapter, were not required to reside.

 In 1751 the town of Sagone was in ruins and uninhabited.
 The bishop lived in Vico, a small town of some 800 inhabitants, under the civil government of Genoa.
 The corporation of the Cathedral Chapter still existed, with two dignities and six canons.
 In Vico there was one monastery of men.

 The island of Corsica was conquered by the French in 1769, and its inhabitants were naturalized as French citizens by King Louis XV.
 Under the terms of the Concordat of Bologna in 1516, the bishops of the island came to be nominated by the King of France.